 I will discuss passive tree later but if you can sort everything out yourself here's my PoB link:

-Obviously, it's an ideal boss damage that is nowhere near the usual one.
-For Uber Elder fight you will have around 1.5 mil DPS without charges and most temporary buffs.
+Obviously, this is an ideal boss damage that is nowhere near the usual one.
+For Uber Elder fight you should have around 1.5 mil DPS without charges and most temporary buffs.

 Why Lightning Strike

 —Quite underappreciated melee skill with good base damage % + added lightning damage.

 —Up to 8 (at gem lvl 21) projectiles that hugely increase aoe potential.